 As we are celebrating the Golden Jubilee year, the goal of the Association is to take the development in every field to all instead of a few people and in a few areas.
 And the growth and development MUST begin from within for sustainability and longevity.
 Yes, we will have to step beyond our comfort zones, we will have to rise above the trivial, typical, casual, and conventional sectors and mindset for materialising these.
-We also need to iron out all the creases and fill up all the crevices to have a robust system which shall be the stepping stone for the leap into the future and integrate with the changes occurring in the Universe.
+We also need to iron out all the creases and fill up all the crevices to have a robust system which shall be the stepping stone for the leap into the future and integrate with the changes occurring in the Universe, the details to be which can be accessed through this link.